Thairo Estrada Player Props: Giants vs. Dodgers

 Thairo Estrada At The Plate

-- Estrada has 70 hits to go with a slugging percentage of .481, both of which lead San Francisco hitters this season.
+- Estrada leads San Francisco with a slugging percentage of .481, fueled by 26 extra-base hits.

-- Among the qualified hitters in baseball, he ranks 19th in batting average, 58th in on-base percentage, and 37th in slugging.
+- Among the qualified hitters in baseball, his batting average ranks 15th, his on-base percentage ranks 56th, and he is 36th in the league in slugging.

-- In 78.6% of his 56 games this season, Estrada has picked up at least one hit.
-He's also had 19 multi-hit games.
+- Estrada is batting .292 during his last outings and is on a four-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.